luisrowley/full-stack-search/README.md

 1. **General refactor of front-end structure**

 Originally, the project followed a monolithic approach, with almost all client logic residing in App.tsx.
 To improve maintainability and modularity, a new file structure was introduced.
-To make this structure more maintainable and modular, a different file structure has been implemented.

 Proper separation of concerns was made by organising code into dedicated folders for:
 * Components